farbod2015/javascript/temp/The Complete ASP .Net MVC 5 Course.md

 This will create a folder, Migrations, and all our migrations will be stored there.

-**Note:** In code-first migration we should not add data to database manually.
-We should use migration to add new data.

 Now we can create our migrations by `add-migration migration_name`. `migration_name` should be a name that identifies the kind of change we have made to our domain model (e.g. `InitialModel` for the first migration).
 We can overwrite an existing migration using `-force` switch:

 ```none